Kilkenny, South Australia: Parks

 The main park in the suburb is Alton Reserve on Reynell Street.
 McInerny Reserve, in West Croydon, is accessible from Pinda and Mundulla streets.

 Culture

 Near the edge of Kilkenny, on Kilkenny road is the Spanish Club of SA, catering to the Spanish of South Australia.

 Community facilities

 Minh Quang Meditation Hall, a Vietnamese Buddhist temple, is located in the suburb.

 Transportation

 Roads

 Kilkenny is serviced by Regency Road and Torrens Road, the latter of which connects the suburb to Adelaide city centre.

 Public transport

 Kilkenny is serviced by public transport run by the Adelaide Metro.

 Trains

-The Grange and Outer Harbour railway lines pass through the suburb.
+The Grange and Outer Harbor railway lines pass through the suburb.
 The closest station is Kilkenny.

 Buses

 The suburb is serviced by bus routes run by the Adelaide Metro.